Student-centric advice and objective recommendations

 What if I don’t waive the FERPA?

-If you don’t waive the FERPA, colleges will be skeptical about the authenticity of your college recommendations.
+If you don’t waive the FERPA, colleges may be skeptical about the authenticity of your college recommendations.
 They might think that you helped your teachers write them, or that you pressured them into writing positive things.
 This will hurt your application and might even result in the school declining you.

 Additionally, some teachers may be unwilling to write you a recommendation if you do not waive your FERPA.
 Although it is part of their job, teachers write recommendations based on personal relationships.
 To ask to see the letter that they write can be seen as invasive and might put teachers off.